North Hills, New York: Bus

 The n25 and n26 bus routes run through a small section of the southwestern portion of the village.
 These two bus routes are operated by Nassau Inter-County Express (NICE).

+North Hills Village Shuttle

 The Village of North Hills also operates a free commuter shuttle between Village Hall and the Manhasset LIRR station for village residents; a designated shuttle parking lot is located at Village Hall.
 The shuttle runs weekdays and a village-issued permit is required for transport.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in North Hills.

 Power

 PSEG Long Island provides power to all homes and businesses within North Hills.

 Sewage

 The majority of North Hills is sewered.
 The areas which are sewered are connected to and located with the Nassau County Sewage District, which handles and treats the village's sanitary waste.

-The remainder of North Hills relies on cesspools and septic systems.
+The remainder of the village relies on cesspools and septic systems.
 The unsewered areas in North Hills are primarily located along the panhandle extending towards Manhasset.